NillionNetwork/client-ts/README.md

 7. Next, run your app and click "Store".
 After a few seconds you should see `Status: succcess` and `Id: <uuid>` rendered.
 Congratulations, now you can interact with the client 🎉

-8. (Optional).Once you want to switch to production ready apps, you can use the `Photon` testnet.
-The configs can be found [here](https://github.com/NillionNetwork/client-ts/blob/24a50f43d82021623f50c1e56e5be8b9deedbb1e/packages/client-core/src/configs.ts#L29C3-L38C5).
-You do not require the `userSeed` but are required to swtich the `endpoint` with `https://testnet-nillion-rpc.lavenderfive.com`
+8. (Optional).
+Once you want to switch to production ready apps, you can use the `Photon` testnet by switching the network to `Photon`.
+The configs can be found [here](https://github.com/NillionNetwork/client-ts/blob/main/packages/client-core/src/configs.ts).
+You are only required to provide a `user-seed`.

 ## Packages and package hierarchy